 As much as we rely on heating and air conditioning equipment, we don’t tend to know much about it.
 Basic maintenance is easy enough, but several times a year you may run into issues that leave you guessing.
-No one wants to call a repairman unless it’s really needed.
+No one wants to call a HVAC technician unless it’s really necessary.

 Find out if you need to schedule service when your heating equipment smells:

 Change Your Filters

 HVAC experts agree on few things, so when they do, it pays to listen up.
 Your filter, or filters (depending on your system) are the most likely cause for foul odors.
 These devices trap contaminants and protect your heating equipment and your indoor air, but they can also trap dirt, dust, and mold.
 Change or clean your filters before you turn the heat on for the season to avoid making a stink.

 Check Your Ducts